MatrixAINetwork/MATRIX_docs/ENGLISH_DOCS/MATRIX_User_guide/Matrix Node Deployment Guide.md

     gman.exe --datadir chaindata\ init MANGenesis.json

-Step 3: Create a file named signAccount.json, whose contents are:
+Step 3: Create a file named signAccount.json, whose contents are like (please replace with your own address and password):

     [
       {